pa2si/tortuga-storytelling/README.md

-v 1.0.24
+v 1.0.25

 What's new:

-- openGraph image no fetches the whatsapp image
+- again trying to fetch the openGraph image from the event

 Done: